ne-v0y/ROS-tutorial/README.md

 2. go to `ROS-tutorial`, there are a few TODOs in the file, you need to create publisher and subscriber
 3. to check your publisher is working, use command `rostopic list` to check see all live topics
 4. to check your publisher is publishing content, use `rostopic echo` to check published content
-5. to visualize bounding box, ues command `rviz` and in a new terminal run static tf publisher
+5. to visualize bounding box, ues command `rviz` and in a new terminal run static tf publisher.
+Use `Add` on the left bottom coner to add `by topic` and choose `Marker`, you should be able to see the following outcome
 ```
 rosrun tf static_transform_publisher 0 0 0 0 0 0 1 map my_frame 10
 ```
-and use `Add` on the left bottom coner to add `by topic` and choose `Marker`, you should be able to see the following outcome
 6. another way to run multiple nodes in one command is using `roslaunch`.
 I have added an example file, but has a bug in it.
 Can you figure it out?

 ![outcome](out.png "Outcome")